mdferdousalam/byte-ui-neo/docs/README.md

-# 📚 Byte UI Documentation
+# 📚 Byte UI Neo Documentation

-Welcome to the comprehensive documentation for Byte UI - a modern, lightweight CSS framework built with Sass and vanilla JavaScript.
+Welcome to the comprehensive documentation for Byte UI Neo - a modern, lightweight CSS framework built with Sass and vanilla JavaScript.

 ## 📖 Table of Contents